 Here are some of the most inspirational examples of brands showing Instagram images, videos, Reels, and Stories on their websites.

-LG: Instagram feeds for the brand’s homepage
+Allianz: Instagram feeds for the brand’s homepage

 Philips: Employer branding on Instagram